quantifind/Sumac/README.md

 ## Usage

-Full usage can be found on the[wiki](https://github.com/quantifind/Sumac/wiki), but we can go over the basics quickly.
+Full usage can be found on the [wiki](https://github.com/quantifind/Sumac/wiki), but we can go over the basics quickly.
 Define a basic container object which extends `FieldArgs`.
 Every field of the object becomes a command line argument with the same name.
 Then use `parse()` to process the command line arguments.